a421loop/Hear-and-Now/Personal Listening Archiving Practice.md

 - **Share publicly (no name)**
 - **Share publicly (with name)**

-**Notes:** Brief explanation of why you chose this privacy level for this particular sonic observation.

 ### What You Turn In
 Your complete Sonic Data Log in whatever medium works for your archival practice. **Please ensure that the you specify the privacy level of this submission.**